steemit/smt-whitepaper/smt-manual/manual.md

 Q:  Does the market maker's activity generate profits (losses)?

-A:  It depends on how you measure ``profits.''
+A:  It depends on how you measure "profits".
 If you measure the value of STEEM and tokens in some external third currency such as US dollars or bitcoins, the market maker's inventory, valued in that currency, can definitely increase or decrease.
 If people voluntarily send STEEM or tokens to the market maker,